dragosgaftoneanu/okta-simple-jwt-verifier/README.md

 The result of this method is an array containing the body of the JWT token sent for verification.

 ### createPemFromModulusAndExponent($n, $e)
-This method creates the public certificate from modulus and exponent present on /keys endpoint.
+This method creates the public key from modulus and exponent present on /keys endpoint.

 ## Example
 The following example takes a JWT token, verifies it and, based on the response, it returns a feedback.